green-fox-academy/prg-autumn-camp-2018/introduction-to-dom-manipulation.md

   - Change the background color of all 3 blue boxes to `yellow`

 ### Exercise 02
-- Get your solution of the second exercise from yesterday
+- Get your solution of the second exercise from the 1st day
 - Create and include a `scripts.js` file just like before
 - Add different classnames to the 4 elements in the HTML file
 - Let's create some variables with the following names and values: